Ahmed-Mabrouck/WinRT-PDF-Viewer-Samples/README.md

 # How Can I Use It ?
 You can explore these samples (Ordinary & MVVM) or Follow These Simple Steps:

-01.Install WinRT PDF Viewer Nuget Package (can find the Nuget package here: https://www.nuget.org/packages/WinRtPdfViewer/).
+01. Install WinRT PDF Viewer Nuget Package (can find the Nuget package here: https://www.nuget.org/packages/WinRtPdfViewer/).

-02.In your XAML page (Inside <Page ..> Tag), Add reference to the namespace containing the PdfViewer control like this:
+02. In your XAML page (Inside <Page ..> Tag), Add reference to the namespace containing the PdfViewer control like this:
 ```XAML
     xmlns:c="using:WinRT.Controls"
 ```

-03.Add PdfViewer control to your page like this:
+03. Add PdfViewer control to your page like this:
 ```XAML
     <c:PdfViewer />
 ```
-04.You can load your pdf inside your control using 1 of 2 ways:
+04. You can load your pdf inside your control using 1 of 2 ways:

-01.Using PickPdfFile() method.
+`01.
+Using PickPdfFile() method.
-01.Give your control a codebehind name (x:Name).
+``01.
+Give your control a codebehind name (x:Name).
 ```XAML
 <c:PdfViewer x:Name="testPdf"/>
 ```